jbenasuli/consumer_behavior/README.md

 The team members have drafted their project, including the following:

-- Selected topic
+- Selected topic :white_check_mark:
   - Help Amazon identify products bought together to increase upsell and revenues by analyzing Amazon Marketplace data for relationships between Customer IDs and Product IDs.

-- Reason they selected the topic
+- Reason they selected the topic :white_check_mark:
   - Data analysis is key for strategic and well-informed decision making
   - Big data allows e-commerce businesses to understand customers better through customer behavior analysis
   - Helps target specific customers segments to upsell products, increase conversion rates and grow sales

-- Description of the source of data
+- Description of the source of data :white_check_mark:
   - Amazon.com reviews data publically available from Amazon S3.

-- Questions they hope to answer with the data
+- Questions they hope to answer with the data :white_check_mark:
   - Can we predict which products a consumer will most likely purchase together across product categories?

 - Note: